 AT&T sponsors numerous supplier diversity outreach events, such as trade shows, workshops and award and recognition programs.
 All of these forums provide diverse suppliers and corporations an opportunity to network and explore potential business opportunities.
-Some of these organizations include the Dallas Fort Worth Minority Business Council, Houston Minority Business Council, Central South Texas Minority Business Council, the Women Business Enterprise Alliance, the Women Business Council Southwest and others.
-Attached is a list of recognized certification agencies for HUBs (see AT&T Recognized Certification Agencies).
+Examples of organizations in which AT&T is active include the Dallas/ Fort Worth Minority Supplier Development Council, Houston Minority Supplier Development Council, Southwest Minority Supplier Development Council, the Women Business Enterprise Alliance, the Women Business Council Southwest and others.
+A list of recognized certification agencies for HUBs is included in this report.
+(See AT&T Recognized Certification Agencies).
 This list is also available on our supplier diversity website at www.attsupplierdiversity.com.